 A Namekian in Halkeginia

 Disclaimer – I do NOT own either Dragon Ball Z or Familiar of Zero.
 Dragon Ball Z is owned by FUNimation, Toei Animation, Fuji TV and Akira Toriyama.
-Familiar of Zero is owned by Yamaguchi Noboru (R.I.P.).
+Familiar of Zero is owned by the late Yamaguchi Noboru (R.I.P.).

 Hello again, folks.